 Disclosure of Defects - Real Estate Transactions

 A seller of a home in Saskatchewan has a legal obligation to disclose certain defects in the property, but not all.
 If you have a question about your legal obligation to disclose, you should hire a lawyer in your jurisdiction for specific legal advice on your situation.
 Every case can be different.
-However, keeping in mind that there may be exceptions, the general rule in Saskatchewan was set out by Mr. Justice Klebec in the Saskatchewan Court of Queen's Bench decision of McMillan v.
+However, keeping in mind that there may be exceptions, the general rule in Saskatchewan was set out by Mr. Justice Klebec in the Saskatchewan Court of King's Bench decision of McMillan v.
 Green 2005 SKQB 382 (QB05347 JC Saskatoon).
 It can be summarized as follows:

 • The general rule in the purchase of property is "caveat emptor".
 This roughly translates to "buyer beware".
 In addition, most offers to purchase state that the buyer is purchasing the property "as is" except for any warranties or representations that are specfically set out in the agreement.
 For that reason, a buyer should not rely on verbal statements made by a seller.
 They should be set out in writing in the offer to purchase.